duo-labs/webauthn.io/README.md

-The source for [webauthn.io](https://webauthn.io), a demonstration of WebAuthn.

 ## About

-This is a demonstration of the Web Authentication specification works.
+This is the source code for [webauthn.io](https://webauthn.io), a demonstration of the Web Authentication specification, or WebAuthn.

 ## Installation